Fit For Life Exercise Newsletter 2! :)

 Please see below for examples of static stretches for Older Adults.

-Newsletter 2 program: The program below contains a variety of stretches that are suitable for most Older Adults and can be completed in sitting or standing (if safe to do so) on most days of the week.
+Newsletter 2 exercise program: The program below contains a variety of stretches that are suitable for most Older Adults and can be completed in sitting or standing (if safe to do so) on most days of the week.
 You could complete them in a group or individually!

 We suggest that you hold each stretch for 10-30 seconds for 2-4 reps, accumulating ~60seconds stretching duration (ACSM guidelines 2011).